tpitale/tpitale.github.io/_posts/2015-10-19-activesupport-notifications-to-influxdb-with-tremolo.md

 layout: post
 ---

-If you've ever used stat-tracking software like StatsD and Graphite, you may already have heard of [InfluxDB](https://influxdb.com/).
+If you've ever used stat-tracking software like StatsD and Graphite, you may have already heard of [InfluxDB](https://influxdb.com/).
 For those who have not, it is a time-series database, useful for tracking data to be aggregated over a period of time.

-I've been using InfluxDB for some time to track a variety of data in my Rails application.
+I've been using InfluxDB for some time to track a variety of data in my Rails applications.
 InfluxDB caught my eye because it not only tracked data, but _metadata_, too.
 Metadata is anything you might want to use to "scope" your query (that is not time-related).
 For me, this is the ID of a client in a multi-tenant application for background processing work.

 To make it easier to use in my Rails applications I wrote a little library called [Tremolo](https://github.com/tpitale/tremolo) which has similar functionality to the Ruby StatsD library.